TeachBooks/mirror_mude_book/book/modeling/decisions.md

 # Model Decisions

-In this section, we are going to focus on **modelling decisions** - the decisions made by us. *And what is the main advantage of this?*  We will start seeing models as part of the creative and decision making process!
+In this section, we are going to focus on the decisions we make when setting up a model. *And what is the main advantage of this?*  We will start seeing models as part of the creative and decision making process!

+When building a model, we need to identify which simplifications we can make to keep our model as simple as possible, while modelling the system we are interested in with the appropriate accuracy.
+In short, the simpler, the better, while it answers my questions.
+We are going to talk about the following decisions:
+- Dynamic vs. static models
+- Linear vs. non-linear models
+- Time-invariant vs. Time-variant models
+- Deterministic vs. Stochastic models

-### Dynamic vs Static
+### Dynamic vs. Static

+The decision between dynamic and static models is based on whether my models needs to account for previous or future states.
+This is, the response of a dynamic model will have a dependence on the past and future states of the system.
+On the contrary, in a static model, we consider the response of the system only depending on present values and, thus, the model does not account for previous time steps.

+**Let's see it with an example.**

  In classical mechanics, as you know, motion is governed by Newton's laws - the second law in particular - that allow us to write the famous main equation of motion that we know for years:

 $$\underbrace{\sum_i^n F_i}_{\text{sum of all external forces}} = \overbrace{m\textbf{a}}^{\text{inertial terms}}$$

 This equation can be tricky to solve: it is dynamic and nonlinear...
 However, it is also possible to simplify it!
-This is, depending on the problem we are solving I can make some assumptions and simplify my model, so it does still give answers to our question but it is simple enough to be computationally inexpensive and interpretable.
-And there is where the decisions start...

- In mechanics, usually we have to choose between static and dynamic models to solve certain problems.
-What's the difference?

-#### Dynamic model

-The response of a dynamic system will have a dependence on the past and future states.

 Let us consider the mass-spring system as a first example.

+![mass-spring](figs/modelling/mass-spring-system.png "mass-spring")

 For this system, Newton's equations of motion sketch as:

 $$F-c\frac{dx}{dt}-kx = m\frac{d^2x}{dt^2} \Leftrightarrow m\frac{d^2x}{dt^2} + c\frac{dx}{dt}+kx = F$$

-![mass-spring](figs/modelling/mass-spring-system.png "mass-spring")

-#### Static model

-In a static model, we consider the response of the system only depending on present values.
-This is, the model does not account for previous time steps.
+In this equation, a dependence exists between the present and past states of the system.
+Thus, it is a dynamic model.

 If the terms with the derivatives are small and negligible when compared to $x$, then we find the following equation of motion: